Quantum Mpemba effect without global symmetries

 In this work, we instead focus on \emph{closed} quantum systems evolving under unitary dynamics.
 For such systems, the QME can be conveniently probed by a global quantum quench: the system is prepared in a pure state -- one that is not an eigenstate of the Hamiltonian -- and then evolved under the Schr\"odinger equation.
 In this setting, the process of equilibration is understood at the level of subsystems approaching the Gibbs ensemble at late times~\cite{DeutschETH,SrednickiETH,RigolNature}.
 Signatures of the QME have been found in many examples of closed quantum systems, e.g., various types of spin models~\cite{Ares2023_Mpemba_NatureComms,Murciano2024XY, Rylands2024Heisenberg}, free fermions and bosons~\cite{Yamashika2024,yamashika2024quenchingsuperfluidfreebosons}, quantum circuits~\cite{turkeshi2024quantummpembaeffectrandom,klobas2024translationsymmetryrestorationrandom,Liu_Mpemba_PRL_2024,yu2025symmetrybreakingdynamicsquantum,ares2025entanglementasymmetrydynamicsrandom,Klobas2024Rule54,Foligno2025}, many-body localized systems~\cite{liu2024quantummpembaeffectsmanybody}, and trapped ion experiments~\cite{Joshi_Mpemba_PRL}.
 In particular, for integrable models, Ref.~\cite{Rylands_Mpemba_PRL_2024} developed a comprehensive understanding of the QME based on the quasiparticle picture of the spreading of correlations following the quench~\cite{CalabreseCardy2005}.
 Nevertheless, these studies have mainly focused on a restricted class of models possessing a global U(1) symmetry, such as the conservation of particle number or spin magnetization.
 This raises a fundamental question: is the QME possible in the absence of global symmetries?

 In this paper, we give an affirmative answer to the previous question by demonstrating that the QME can occur in generic many-body systems that are non-integrable and lack global symmetries, such as U(1) charge, spatial symmetries, or even energy conservation.
 We consider the paradigmatic quantum Ising model in the presence of transverse and longitudinal fields, in both its Hamiltonian and Floquet incarnations, as well as local spin-chain models with random couplings.
 In all cases, we show that the QME can be succinctly explained by taking into account (i) the energy density of the initial states -- playing the role of effective temperature, and (ii) the inverse participation ratio of the initial states in the energy eigenbasis.
-Our results provide a unified description of the QME that highlights the role of temperature and similarity with the classical Mpemba effect.
-Moreover, our results point to the ubiquity of the QME and its relation to prethermalization and weak ergodicity breaking.
+Our results point to the ubiquity of the QME in generic chaotic systems and provide a unified description that highlights the role of energy distributions.

 {\bf \em Mixed-field Ising model.---}As our first example, we consider the one-dimensional (1D) mixed-field Ising model,